mozilla-services/contile/README.md

         -p 5000:5000 \
         mozilla/contile-integration-tests-partner
     ```
+5. Start application by running the command below:
-4. Configuration settings are contained in the sample `sa-test.toml` file at the root of the Contile repository.
+Note that config settings are contained in the  `sa-test.toml` file.
 You may change settings [there](sa-test.toml) that pertain to your local development on Contile.
-5. Start the local dev application by running:
 ```shell
  #! /bin/bash
 RUST_LOG=contile=trace,config=debug \